About The Artist

 Acquiring several awards in various juried art shows and displaying at many venues both solo and group has sent her art work into several private and corporate collections throughout Canada and abroad.

-Oils, acrylics and graphite make up her desired palette of life, as well as experimenting with water colour.
+Acrylics, Pastels, Oils and graphite make up her desired palette of life, and the need to experiment with any other Media and Materials to explore and create.
 There is never a shortage of scenery to paint which is captured by long walks and journeys with her camera and easel by her side.

 Shirley loves the country life from past fond memories to her present friendly small rural community.
 To her all seasons contain vibrant colour and subject matter especially if it is nestled within old equipment, oil rigs, grain elevators or wildlife.

-At her present location , Elk Point, Alberta Shirley continues to evolve in the art scene, showing, teaching and belonging to art groups such as the Society Of Western Canadian Artists, Edmonton, Alberta, The Federation Of Canadian Artists, Vancouver, BC and The American Women Artists Association.
+At her present location , Elk Point, Alberta Shirley continues to evolve in the art scene, showing, teaching and belonging to art groups such as the Society Of Western Canadian Artists, Edmonton, Alberta, The Federation Of Canadian Artists, Vancouver, BC, The American Women Artists Association, Creative Artist Guild Dunedin, FL. and The Tampa Bay Pastel Society.

 As quoted by Shirley Kinneberg